aitoroses/cognitive-schema/examples/northwind/README.md

-# Northwind Example for Cognitive Schema
+# Northwind Example

-This example demonstrates how to use the **Cognitive Schema** tool with the Northwind PostgreSQL database.
+This example demonstrates how to use the **Natural Lens** tool with the Northwind PostgreSQL database.
 Follow the instructions below to set up the database using Docker and run the necessary commands.

 ## Setting Up the Database with Docker